Key takeaways:

 Get a business license

-Insurance is your safety net, and it’s an essential part of running your painting business.
+Painting business insurance protects you, your business, and your future employees from losses caused by injury, property damage, or other unexpected incidents.
 Shop around for the right insurance plan for your small business and check out various providers in your area.

-3. Set up accounting and bookkeeping
+5. Set up banking and accounting

-4. Decide which types of painting services to offer
+6. Choose painting services to offer

 Here are some types of painting services you might offer: